 Quality is King or Queen

-Speaking of high-quality apartments, your search should also focus on the overall quality of the apartment and its community.
+Speaking of high-quality apartments in Farmington Hills MI, your search should also focus on the overall quality of the apartment and its community.
 Of course, you may be thinking that you need to pay more for a Grade-A apartment, but that’s simply not true.
 You don’t need to break the bank to enjoy a first-rate apartment and it’s amenities.
 All you need is a good management company or landlord.

-To ensure you are looking at quality apartments, you should visit the place in person.
+To ensure you are looking at quality apartments in Farmington Hills MI, you should visit the place in person.
 While there, take note of the apartment’s general condition—helpful tip: request to see an unrented unit, not just the show unit.
 If there are any cosmetic issues, they should be minor and already on their way to being fixed.

 Along those same lines, it is highly recommended that you take a look around the entryway or hallway of your potential apartment complex.
 If these areas aren’t being kept-up (cleaned, vacuumed, free of debris, secure, etc.), this could be cause for concern.
 Common areas should also be well lit, and shared facilities should be working, i.e. if the pool hasn’t been open for the last five years, that’s a red flag.